 The second step involves determining whether the data can in fact be tested with a chi-squared test for independence.
-This test has three assumptions of two different kinds: The first involves the independence-of-data-points assumption, and the next two involve the frequencies that would be expected if the data were randomly distributed.
+This test has three assumptions of two different kinds: The first involves whether the data points are independent of each other, and the next two involve the frequencies that would be expected if the data were randomly distributed.
 The three assumptions are the following:

-- · all observations are independent of one another;

-- 80% of the expected frequencies are ≥5;

-- all expected frequencies are >1.
+- all observations are independent of one another; - 80% of the expected frequencies are $\geq 5$ ; - all expected frequencies are >1.

 The first assumption requires the researcher to consider whether data points-individual occurrences of a construction with a certain DO-are related to each other.
 This would be the case if, for example, one and the same speaker provided more than one data point to the data set.
 In such cases, an individual speaker's preference for a particular construction, or a particular construction with a certain kind of object, could bias the statistical evaluation of the data.
-Another threat to independence could arise if constructional choices were from different speakers but from successive turns in some conversation, because then a constructional choice in turn t might be influenced by the one in turn t-1 because of priming effects.
+Another threat to independence could arise if constructional choices were from different speakers but from successive turns in some conversation, because then a constructional choice in turn t might be influenced by the one in turn t - 1 because of priming effects.
 We will assume that this is not the case here because, for instance, each collected construction is from a different speaker in a different conversation.

 The other two assumptions of the chi-squared test will be tested with the function to run the test itself in the following section.
-Testing the assumptions of the chi-squared test is important because when the data violate the assumptions of the test, its results cannot be trusted: If (too many) expected frequencies are too small, the test can become more likely to return a significant result than it should,
+Testing the assumptions of the chi-squared test is important because when the data violate the assumptions of the test, its results cannot be trusted: If (too many) expected frequencies are too small, the test can become more likely to return a significant result than it should, and if the data points are not independent of each other, then the computation of the expected frequencies will be biased.
+Making sure that the test's assumptions are met is therefore paramount.